kennyfraser/wp-sync-test/_pages/dcos-1-6.md

 *   **Better feedback** The feedback dialogs have been completely redesigned for clarity and usability.
 Color-coded severity levels are now shown: info, warning and error.
 The action button labels have been rephrased for improved usability.
 Buttons that can lead to dangerous actions, such as "force scale" are no longer preselected by default.

-*   **Application Health** The health status breakdown is now shown in the application details page.
+*   **Application Health** The health status details are now shown in the application details page.

 # Advanced AWS Templates